Jarno458/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 You can optionally enable that some Traps be mixed into the item pool.
 Traps are items will instantly trigger some sort of surprise on the player when received.
 Their severity varies from annoyance to killing the player.
+A few traps are included in the default options.

 ## Where do I run Archipelago commands?

 You can use the game's build-in chat menu.
 Check the game's keybinding options to see how to open it.
+Run the `/help` command to list all available commands.
+Note that Archipelago commands are not prefixed with `!` for Satisfactory.

+Note that multiple base-game bugs affect the chat menu's functionality and Archipelago can put a lot of info into the chat.
+You may wish to launch the Archipelago Text Client and use it to run commands instead of the game's chat.

 ## Multiplayer and Dedicated Servers

-You cannot play an Archipelago Slot in multiplayer at the moment.
+You cannot play a Satisfactory Archipelago Slot in multiplayer nor on a dedicated server at the moment.
-The team hopes to add this feature in the future, but research must still be performed to assess its viability.
+The team hopes to add this feature in the future.

-The Satisfactory modding toolkit does not yet support dedicated servers, so neither does the Archipelago mod.

-## Mods
+## Additional Mods

 It is possible to load other Satisfactory mods in tandem with the Archipelago Satisfactory mod.
 However, no guarantee is made that any mods, except those listed below, will work correctly,